cybercongress/cybercongress/README.md

 ## Processing incoming drops
 If a community, decides to drop to cyber•Congress, they must understand the following guidelines:
 - 60% are dumped back, in favor of our communities and remain under the control of cyber•Congress. cyber•Congress can choose to fully     keep the dropped tokens;
-- 20% of the tokens will be dropped to communty members;
+- 20% of the tokens will be dropped to community members;
 - 20% of the tokens will be dropped to teams;

 ## Forks